-Element Description 401(k) Plan All employees, including Named Executive Officers, contribute their own funds, as salary deductions, on a pre-tax or after-tax basis, subject to plan and government limits.
-For 2021, we matched pre-tax and Roth 401(k) contributions dollar-for-dollar up to \$11,000.
-Employee Stock Purchase Plan Our ESPP allows for all employees, including Named Executive Officers, to purchase shares of our common stock at a price equal to the lower of 85% of the closing price on the first day of the six-month offering period or 85% of the closing price on the final day of such offering period, subject to specified limits.
-Health Care, Dental and Vision Benefits Subject to applicable laws, these health and welfare benefits are available to all eligible employees, including Named Executive Officers.
-Change in Control and Severance Benefit Plan (1) Our Change in Control and Severance Benefit Plan is a double-trigger plan, in which each participant receives plan benefits only if the participant is terminated without cause or is constructively terminated in connection with a change in control.
+Element Description 401(k) Plan Named Executive Officers contribute their own funds, as salary deductions, on a pre-tax or after-tax basis, subject to plan and government limits.
+For 2019, we matched pre-tax and Roth 401(k) contributions dollar-for-dollar up to \$8,500, in the form of Exelixis common stock.
+As of January 2020, we increased the annual match to \$10,000 per calendar year and have transitioned to making the match in cash rather than Exelixis common stock going forward.
+Employee Stock Purchase Plan Our ESPP allows for Named Executive Officers to purchase shares of our common stock at a price equal to the lower of 85% of the closing price on the first day of the six-month offering period or 85% of the closing price on the final day of such offering period, subject to specified limits.
+Health Care, Dental and Vision Benefits Subject to applicable laws, these health and welfare benefits are available to all eligible employees, including our Named Executive Officers.
+Change in Control and Severance Benefit Plan (1) A double-trigger plan, in which each participant receives plan benefits only if the participant is terminated without cause or is constructively terminated in connection with a change in control.
 We adopted a double-trigger plan because it protects the participants from post-change in control events that are not related to the participants' performance, encourages them to stay throughout a transition period in the event of a change in control, and does not provide for benefits for a participant who remains with the surviving company in a comparable position.
-To serve our best interests, the plan requires a release of claims against us as a condition to receiving any severance benefits.
+To ensure our best interests, the plan requires a release of claims against us as a condition to receiving any severance benefits.